syncfusion-content/xamarin.android-docs/xamarin-android/SfNavigationDrawer/Drawer-Content.md

 {% endtabs %}

-N> When the default drawer and the secondary drawer are set to the same position, the default drawer will open on swiping.
+N> When both default and secondary drawers are positioned on the same side, the default drawer will take precedence during swipe gestures.

-### Header view of the secondary drawer
+### Header View of the Secondary Drawer

 The header content can be provided to the secondary drawer using the `DrawerHeaderView` property inside the DrawerSettings class of SecondaryDrawerSettings.
 The following code sample demonstrates how to set the header content to the secondary drawer.